thoughtspot/thoughtspot.github.io/_includes/content/scriptability-limitations.md

 * You cannot modify joins at the table level from the Worksheet or View  TML file.
 You can only change the joins for that specific Worksheet or View.
 To modify table-level joins, you must edit the source table's TML file.

-* You cannot use TML to alter which columns and tables are in an Embrace connection.
+* You cannot use TML to remove columns or tables from an Embrace connection.
+You can only add them.